Table of Contents

 Lubricating the joints of your scooter will keep everything in working order and prevent a potential crash.
 Poor joints can wreak havoc with your scooter, so taking the time to do this will protect it from slipping off of the road and prevent significant damage to the frame.

 It’s best to use a specialist lubricant such as WD-40 rather than grease and make sure you pay special attention to the joints during the colder seasons.

 This probably isn’t the most practical tip, but it’s the best way to protect the frame of your scooter if needed.
 However, if you commute, then you’re probably looking for a more convenient solution.

-Naturally, it’s best to store your scooter in a shed or garage to shield it from the weather, but you can also purchase a protective cover, which is ideal for outdoor storage.
+Naturally, it’s best to store your scooter over winter in a shed or garage to shield it from the weather, but you can also purchase a protective cover, which is ideal for outdoor storage.